hackclub/hackclub/clubs/README.md

 And thank them for coming!

-### Demo Days
+### Hack Days

-Guidelines for demo days are currently in progress.
+Guidelines for hack days are currently in progress.
 Expect them to be live within the next two weeks :smile:.